 Princeton is a somewhat small city located in the state of Kentucky.
 With a population of 6,174 people and two constituent neighborhoods, Princeton is the 71st largest community in Kentucky.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Princeton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Princeton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Princeton who work in sales jobs (14.55%), teaching (10.84%), and office and administrative support (9.05%).
+Overall, Princeton is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Princeton who work in sales jobs (13.73%), teaching (11.35%), and food service (9.77%).

-The per capita income in Princeton in 2010 was $19,075, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $76,300 for a family of four.
+The per capita income in Princeton in 2010 was $17,914, which is middle income relative to Kentucky, and low income relative to the rest of the US.
+This equates to an annual income of $71,656 for a family of four.

+Princeton is a somewhat ethnically-diverse city.
 The people who call Princeton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princeton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Princeton include German, English, Scots-Irish, and Italian.
+Important ancestries of people in Princeton include German, English, Italian, and Scots-Irish.

 The most common language spoken in Princeton is English.
 Other important languages spoken here include Spanish and African languages.